Ultimate Guide to ARF Charges

 Frequently Asked ARF Charge-Related Questions:

-Why should my financial advisor receive annual payments from the fund provider?
+Why should my financial broker receive annual payments from the fund provider?

-It is key to develop a relationship with your chosen advisor from the get-go and to understand that changes in your Health, Family Circumstances, Tax Law, and Investment Market Volatility are all long-term considerations.
-Your ARF is an asset and should also form part of your will and will have inheritance tax considerations.
+It is key to develop a relationship with your chosen financial broker from the get-go and to understand that changes in your Health, Family Circumstances, Tax Law, and Investment Market Volatility are all long-term considerations.
+Your ARF is an asset, and should also form part of your will and will have inheritance tax considerations.

 What is meant by the AMC?

-The AMC on your ARF is the annual management charge levied directly against your fund value, it combines a payment to the fund managers who manage your chosen funds, and a payment to your financial advisor, who provides personal financial guidance on your ARF investment and monitors its performance and any changes to your needs over time.
+The AMC on your ARF is the annual management charge levied directly against your fund value, it combines a payment to the fund managers who manage your chosen funds with the provider’s administration costs, together with a payment to your financial advisor, who provides personal financial guidance on your ARF investment and monitors its performance and any changes to your needs over time.

 A service or support commission is an annual percentage charge levied against your ARF fund to pay your broker or advisor for ongoing support over the lifetime of your ARF investment, it is built into your AMC i.e. FMC + Broker Support Charge = AMC.